lzptr/VS_Code_ROS/README.md

 ![alt text](docs/debugConfigs.png)

-Notice the suffix for the different tasks right next to the name.
 You can also add a package specific task.json and enable single package building and overriding the default build task.
 Setting multiple default build tasks in a multi-root environment will force VS Code to show a searchable prompt when using the build shortcut `CTRL+SHIFT+B` and asking for a selection of the task that should be run.